Class Dashboard and Class Home Page for Instructors

 Class Announcements are meant to be brief.
 They are displayed on your class’s home page after the Class Description.
 The text can be formatted, including hyperlinks and embedded images.

-Students and parents cannot reply to a Class Announcement.
+Students and their parents, guardians, and caregivers cannot reply to a Class Announcement.

 Announcements are not sent via email automatically.
 You have to click the “Email Announcements” option to send it via email.
-It will then be emailed to students, parents and all class instructor(s).
+It will then be emailed to students, their parents, guardians, and caregivers, and all class instructor(s).

 Even though it is called “Announcements” there is actually only one Announcement field that you revise and update as needed throughout the semester.